Skip to main content

 Client IDApplication (Client) ID

-Tenant IDDirectory (Tenant) ID
+Organization IDDirectory (Organization) ID

-Custom OIDC Provider
+Custom OIDC provider

 Use any standard OpenID Connect provider (Auth0, Okta, Keycloak).